-The Council of Forensic Science Educators is a non-profit organization that was formed in the 1990s by professors teaching in undergraduate and graduate forensic science programs at private and public colleges and universities.
-The goal was to achieve the highest academic standards for their respective programs and to develop excellence in programming to educate students seeking careers in the forensic science discipline.
+The Council of Forensic Science Educators was formed in the 1990s by professors teaching in undergraduate and graduate forensic science programs at private and public colleges and universities.
+Their goal was to achieve the highest academic standards for their respective programs and to develop excellence in programming to educate students seeking careers in the forensic science discipline.

 Recently there has been a marked increase in the number of forensic science programs at colleges and universities.
 Many programs have been established despite very limited resources, insufficient personnel, lab space, and support for these programs.
 Students completing these programs expect to find employment in crime labs but are surprised to learn that lab management is not impressed by the curriculum.